Mohitsinghparmarg/Developer-Community/README.md

 - if token is not present , redirect user to login page
 - Logout
 - get the feed and the feed in the store
-- build the userCard on feed
+- build the userCard on the feed